abnobrega/abnobrega.github.io/README.md

 # Alexandre Bonturi — Backend & Web3 Engineer

 👋 Hi!
-I’m Alexandre Bonturi Nóbrega, a backend and Web3 software engineer passionate about blockchain, smart contract.
-With a strong foundation in mathematics, I’m focused on delivering secure, scalable solutions with a logical and analytical approach to problem-solving.
+I’m Alexandre Bonturi Nóbrega, a backend and Web3 software engineer passionate about blockchain and smart contracts development.
+With a strong foundation in mathematics, I focus on delivering secure, scalable solutions through a logical and analytical approach to problem-solving.

 ## 💡 About Me
 - Backend & Web3 Software Engineer with experience in Java, Node.js, Solidity, and Rust.